Peter-SB/Go-Chat-App/README.md

 ### DevOps:

-For simple, and repeatable deployment I have dockerised this project using a compose file to define orchestrate this.
+For simple, and repeatable deployment I have dockerised this project using a compose file to orchestrate the frontend, backend, and db containers.

 - **Multistage Builds**: Both the front end and backend use a multistage build process to optimise docker image sizes.
 For example the Go image used is an Alpine image, a light weight version that includes only the necessary executable.
 - **Shared Network**: The services communicate via a Docker bridge network.
 Defined as `app-network` this is important for us because it makes communication between containers secure and isolated.